Ypertex/blog/content/articles/better-decision-making/index.md

 Unfortunately, I'd have to take the plane to get there.
 That's a low *strategy fit* as I want to avoid aircrafts in general.

-My first calculations indicate that my budget might be a bit too tight for a safari---but it could work.
+My first calculations indicate that my budget might be a bit too tight for a safari—but it could work.
 Seems like a medium *capability fit*.

 I've never gone on safari before.
 Maybe it's not quite an adventure as I imagine.
 Also, I haven't calculated the costs down to the penny yet, to be honest.
 I'd have to give my *confidence level* a medium at best.
 {{</strategicOption>}}

 Simply by glancing over the boxes, one can already clearly see: If I must decide *right now* with my limited knowledge and limited time, the city trip to Rome is the better decision.

 It's worth mentioning that the entire **assessment depends on my current, relative position**.
-Especially the strategic fit would play out differently if I lived in Tanzania’s neighboring country Zambia---completely overturning the result.
+Especially the strategic fit would play out differently if I lived in Tanzania’s neighboring country Zambia—completely overturning the result.
 It means that the decision to go to Rome would be a bad one for most other people, and potentially even for my future self.

 ---